FREE SHIPPING ON ORDERS OVER $50

 Zone Diet: A Guide for Beginners

 Diets come and go like any other fad.
-Many of them were not terribly healthy form the start, and there are so many diets trending at any given time it can be hard to keep up.
+Many of them were not terribly healthy from the start, and there are so many diets trending at any given time it can be hard to keep up.
 This is why the zone diet needs to be distinguished from the mass of fad diets.

 The zone diet begins with an important insight regarding food in general.
 Food operates like any other chemical in our bodies.
 This is to say that the nutritional qualities, or lack thereof, in various foods have a chemical effect on our bodies.
 They raise or lower insulin, provide high or low calories as the case may be, and build muscle.
 These are just a few examples.
 Zone dieting takes this as a guiding assumption and defines zones of concentration for each food and the chemical actions they bring.

-Some people, those interested in fitness and health professionals alike swear by zone diets.
+Zone diets are designed to create a space of moderation for what we eat.
+While a zone diet may well have you counting carbs, calories and fat grams, it allows you to eat from just about any group of foods.
+Those interested in fitness and health professionals alike swear by zone diets.
 For those who have taken an interest and tried it, the zone diet seems to really work.
 The zone diet claims to be able to allow you to eat largely what you like and still remain healthy and fit.

-What is Zone Diet?
+What is The Zone Diet?

+The zone diet was developed by Doctor Barry Sears over 30 years ago.
+Dr. Sears, a biochemist, lost several family members.
 If food is like a drug then it needs to be regulated in terms of doses rather than, say, portions.
-One of the basic guiding assumptions of the zone diet is that it is elevated levels of insulin in conjunction with high levels of omega6 fatty acids that cause us to gain weight.
+One of the basic guiding assumptions of the zone diet is that elevated levels of insulin in conjunction with high levels of omega-6 fatty acids cause us to gain weight.
 This is what drives the current obesity epidemic.

 The goal of the zone diet is to regulate these two chemicals specifically so as to allow our bodies to regulate other nutrients in our bodies and our foods.
 Insulin and omega-6 fatty acids, it is believed, cause the production of hormones in the body that promote inflammation.
 This leads to obesity.
 The zone diet regulates our intake of these chemicals which in turn regulates hormones.